NewcastleRSE/dolfin-flutter-development/README.md

 # dolfin-flutter-development
 The Flutter-based app for the [DOLFIN Project](https://www.npeu.ox.ac.uk/dolfin).
 This is a development application.

-Interaction with NPEU databases have been removed from sing up and add child pages.
+Interaction with the NPEU database can be skipped by manually adding a user and child through the Firebase UI.

 ## About